jhpyle/docassemble/_docs/packages.md

 `-- setup.py
 {% endhighlight %}

-The package is known as `docassemble.baseball` in [Python], but the name `docassemble-baseball`, replacing the dot with a hyphen, is sometimes used.
-There are reasons for using the hyphen -- in certain contexts, the dot is considered an invalid character.
+The package is known as `docassemble.baseball` within [Python] code, but the name `docassemble-baseball`, replacing the dot with a hyphen, is used in other contexts, such as when referring to a package published on the [PyPI] site, or a folder on your system that contains the source code of the package.

 There are a lot of subdirectories (this is the nature of [namespace packages]).
 There are reasons for all of these